manojsingh7838/aws-hosting/README.md

 ## README.md

-This document outlines the steps to set up a Django application with Gunicorn, Supervisor, and Nginx on an Ubuntu server.
+This document outlines the steps to set up a Django application with Gunicorn, Supervisor, and Nginx on an Ubuntu server. ikka

 ### Prerequisites